Pirates of the Caribbean: The Eye of the Wind

 Bill (thinks it over, nods): “As it suits a purpose.”

-IMAGE (SETTING): The white stone of a tiny Greek isle, a simple cairn set in a rocky fissure under palm trees.
+IMAGE (SETTING): The white stone of a tiny Greek isle, a simple cairn set in a rocky fissure under trees.
 Mary, Bill, Gibbs, and Jack stand back in a semi-circle, as Anne drops to her knees before the cairn.

 Mary whispers to Jack: “It’s the grave of Anne’s first love, who was taken by the sea.”